 The Institute for Health Research and Policy strives to advance our understanding of the multiple levels of factors that influence health-related practices and behaviors as well as to influence health practice and policy through interdisciplinary, collaborative research.
-The IHRP Fellows Program formally recognizes the contributions of the investigators who participate in and contribute to the Institute’s mission.
+The IHRP Fellows Program formally recognizes the contributions of the investigators who participate in and contribute to the Institute’s all-campus mission.

 Qualities of an IHRP Fellow

-A candidate for this program is a doctoral-level research scientist based at IHRP or a faculty scientist in a UIC academic unit who ...
+A candidate for this program is a doctoral-level research scientist with external funding as an independent researcher at IHRP or a faculty scientist in a UIC academic department who ...

 - Collaborates as a principal investigator or a co-investigator on research funded by active grant(s) administered or housed at IHRP or with an IHRP-affiliated program or center.